sophieclyde/hello-world/README.md

 # hello-world
 Learning Github

-hello peoples of the world, I'm my first hackathon right now and we need to learn about GitHub for our project, so here I am.
-One day actual projects will appear here!
+Hello People of the World,

+I'm Sophie, lover of Python, hammocks and yarn with the occasional horse thrown in.
+I'm here to learn more about coding and work on some awesome projects.